SALM: A Multi-Agent Framework for Language Model-Driven Social Network Simulation: Validation and Evaluation

 Although the SNAP ego networks are static snapshots, we validate long-term social interaction modeling by running extended simulations on these fixed network structures.
 Agents interact, update memory, and evolve over thousands of timesteps, allowing us to assess stability, behavioral drift, and emergent phenomena over time.
 While this approach does not capture real-world network evolution, it provides a controlled environment for evaluating persistent agent behavior and long-term coherence.
-Limitations of this methodology are discussed in Section~4.5.
+Limitations of this methodology are discussed in Section~\ref{sec:limitations}, and external validity is considered in the paragraph below.

+\paragraph{External Validity.} Our stability results should be interpreted as behavioral stability under extended interaction horizons on fixed topology.
+In dynamic real-world networks, exogenous tie formation and dissolution can alter opportunities and constraints.
+We therefore view the static-graph evaluation as isolating agent-level stability from topological drift.
+Future work will evaluate SALM on dynamic graphs (e.g., time-sliced ego networks) to measure robustness when both preferences and topology co-evolve.